-Channel Revenue? is one of the most complex achievements? in the world of sales.
-On top of all the standard marketing challenges—communicating a clear and compelling value proposition, positioning against a continuously changing competitive landscape, efficiently driving demand, conversion and loyalty—channel marketers have to support hundreds or even? thousands of value-adding partners in replicating these capabilities themselves to grow channel revenue.
+Channel Revenue is one of the most complex pursuits in the world of sales and marketing.
+On top of all the standard marketing challenges—communicating a clear and compelling value proposition, positioning against a continuously changing competitive landscape, efficiently driving demand, conversion and loyalty—channel marketers have to support hundreds or even thousands of value-adding partners in replicating these capabilities themselves to grow channel revenue.
 It’s a difficult job to do, much less to do well.

 Let’s take a look at some of the key challenges for large channel marketing operations, and strategies for how to address those challenges to grow channel revenue.

 1. Incentives and Rebates Are the Duct Tape of Partner Enablement